Scooters, Mopeds, Etc... in Arkansas

 - Intermediate or learner’s permit.

-MB Certificates are restricted certificates for drivers between the ages of 14 years old and 16 years old.
+MB Certificates are restricted certificates for drivers between the ages of 14 and 16 years old.
 You’ll apply for your certificate the same way as you would a Class M License, and once you earn your certificate, it will remain valid until your 16th birthday.

 ALSO, you must register your motorized bike—follow the same instructions for registering a standard motorcycle in AR to do so.